BioLab310/FEWS/README.md

 3.The usage attention

     Make sure your C++ build environment has the boost 1_55_0 library.
-    CMake,and run our program in the 'FEWS_Counter/cmake-build-debug' directory.
+    CMake,Build and run our program in the 'FEWS_Counter/cmake-build-debug' directory.

 4.Parameter Settings